rubygems/guides/run-your-own-gem-server.md

 configuration file try out [Gemirro](https://github.com/PierreRambaud/gemirro).
 It does mirroring without any authentication and you can add your private gems in the gems directory.
-More, to mirroring a source, you only need to start the server, and gems will automaticly be downloaded when needed.
+More, to mirroring a source, you only need to start the server, and gems will automatically be downloaded when needed.

 To get started, install `gemirro`: